Lynne Cherry: Honors and recognition

 Lynne Cherry's book How We Know What We Know about Our Changing Climate, written with the late photojournalist Gary Braasch, has won more than 15 awards including the American Association for the Advancement of Science (AAAS) award for the Best Middle School Science Book of 2009.
-Cherry's book The Sea, the Storm and the Mangrove Tangle, written and illustrated herself won the first Green Earth Book Award for picture books in 2005.
+Cherry's book The Sea, the Storm and the Mangrove Tangle, which she wrote and illustrated herself, won the first Green Earth Book Award for picture books in 2005.

-Lynne Cherry has been Artist in Residence at Princeton University, the [Smithsonian], Woods Hole Research Center, the Woods Hole Oceanographic Institution and the Marine Biological Laboratory in Woods Hole, Massachusetts, on Cape Cod.
+Lynne Cherry has been Artist in Residence at Princeton University, the Smithsonian, Woodwell Climate Research Center, the Woods Hole Oceanographic Institution and the Marine Biological Laboratory in Woods Hole, Massachusetts, on Cape Cod.
 She has been a visiting scholar in the Geosciences Department at the University of Massachusetts, Amherst; the Cary Institute of Ecosystem Studies in Millbrook, NY; the Institute of Arctic and Alpine Research (INSTAAR) at the University of Colorado, Boulder; and the Cornell Lab of Ornithology in Ithaca, NY.
-Most recently, Lynne was Artist in Residence at Archbold Biological Station in Venus, Florida.
+More recently, Lynne was Artist in Residence at Archbold Biological Station in Venus, Florida.